 Article 2.
 Student Eligibility and Responsibility

-56220.
+§ 56220.
 Eligibility for Programs and Services.

 To receive programs and services authorized by this chapter, a student must:

 (a) be a resident of California pursuant to the provisions of Part 41 commencing with Section 68000 of the Education Code. (b) be enrolled full-time when accepted into the EOPS program.
 The EOPS director may authorize up to 10% of EOPS students accepted to be enrolled for 9 units. (c) not have completed more than 70 units of degree applicable credit coursework in any combination of postsecondary higher education institutions. (d) qualify to receive a Board of Governors Grant pursuant to Section 58620 (1) or (2). (e) be educationally disadvantaged as determined by the EOPS director or designee.
 In making that determination, the EOPS director shall consider one or more of the following factors: